KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption-2/index.md

 ### Disable services

 Before we can backup, we have to ensure that `rpi-resizerootfs` is disabled.
 This is a service we typically run on all of our ARM devices that resizes the root filesystem partition to increase the size of the partition to the full size of the storage device it is on.
-Since we are doing this step manually, we want to disable it, so it doesn't potentially delete our root filesystem and re-make it.
+Since we are doing this step manually, we want to disable it, so it doesn't potentially delete our root filesystem and re-make it:

 ```console
 ┌──(root㉿kali)-[/]